input-output-hk/marlowe-cardano/doc/marlowe/tutorials/actus-marlowe.rst

 -  the ``issuer`` deposits 1000 Lovelace in the ``investor``'s account, and that is then immediately paid to the ``investor`` in full;

--  if the ``investor`` doesn’t make the deposit, then the contract is closed and all the money in the contract is refunded, but there is *no* money in the contract at this point, so the ``investor`` loses her money.
+-  if the ``investor`` doesn't make the deposit, then the contract is closed and all the money in the contract is refunded, but there is *no* money in the contract at this point, so the ``investor`` loses her money.